-Kremlin: thousands of arrests due response to protests
+Kremlin: Thousands of arrests at protests necessary response

-“The situation wasn’t provoked by law enforcement, it was provoked by participants in unlawful actions,” Peskov said in a call with reporters.
+“The situation wasn’t provoked by law enforcement, it was provoked by participants in unsanctioned actions,” Peskov said in a call with reporters.

 Massive protests erupted after Navalny, a 44-year-old anti-corruption campaigner who is Putin’s most determined political foe, was arrested Jan.
 17 upon returning from his five-month convalescence in Germany from a nerve agent poisoning, which he has blamed on the Kremlin.
 Russian authorities deny any involvement and claim they have no proof that he was poisoned despite tests by several European labs.